 • 150 mg of Alpha-Lipoic acid three times a day,

 • 500 mg of Acetyl L-Carnitine three times a day.

 He took this mixture for four years.
-During the time period, mild side effects appeared.
-He felt numbness and weakness in his hands and fingers at some point of the therapy, mild concentration disturbances have also been noted.
+During this time period, he experienced mild side effects.
+The man felt slight numbness and weakness in his fingers and hands at some point, he also noticed gentle concentration disturbances.

-However, it didn‘t take long till the adverse reactions disappeared.
-This most likely happened because of the administration scheme – 2 weeks on DCA + 1 week off DCA.
+However, it didn‘t take long till he reversed the adverse reactions.
+This was most likely achieved because of switching to a different administration scheme – 2 weeks on DCA + 1 week off DCA.
 Secondary responses weren‘t experienced later on.

+Perhaps an additional week break is sufficient enough to give the body adequate time to flush away the accumulation of DCA.
+Furthermore, the 14 days of continuous Sodium dichloroacetate intake is more efficient in selectively getting rid of cancer cells (more about the administration schemes).
 The man also performed regular blood tests to make sure that everything is okay.
 Even when administrating dichloroacetate for four years, the parameters continued to stay within normal ranges.
-The slightly decreased creatinine levels were already noticed before the DCA protocol, moreover, the modest changes weren‘t clinically significant.
+The slightly decreased creatinine levels were already noticed before the DCA protocol, moreover, this modest change is not clinically significant.

-This example of blood work proves that when one takes Sodium dichloroacetate for longer periods of time, important toxic effects on the majority of organ systems don‘t seem to be evident.
+The example of blood work proves that when one takes Sodium dichloroacetate for long periods of time, noticeable toxic effects on the majority of organ systems don‘t seem to be evident.